-Performance Results Method of Method of Future Performance (targets) Future Standards Levels lards Levels of Service contribute to will know we are Current Performance Benchmarks Year 1 Year 2 Year 3 (targets) by (we provide) strategies and legislation) service if) 2015/16 2016/17 2017/18 Year 10 2024/25 Inforn nation & Technolo gy Services 13.2.14 IT Operations: Customers are able to operate the right technology at the right time 1 Percentage of (Critical) Priority 1 support calls that meet our agreed service level for Incidents including Service Requests.
+Pe erformance Results (Activities will Future Performance (targets) Future Standards Levels of Service (Activities will contribute to these results, (Activities will measurement (We will know we are meeting the level of Current Performance Benchmarks Year 1 Year 2 Year 3 Performance (targets) by (v ve provide) strategies and legislation) service if) 2015/16 2016/17 2017/18 Year 10 2024/25 Inforn nation & Technolo ogy Services 13.2.14 IT Operations: Customers are able to operate the right technology at the right time 2 Percentage of (Critical) Priority 1 support calls that meet our agreed service level for Incidents including Service Requests.
 Modern, mobile and agile systems are delivered to Council and citizens Self-service options are available to citizens.
 Service requesters are advised of the call priority based on the overall impact to them and the urgency associated with Every request is measured & reported against the standards, to establish the % that comply.
 The standard is published and upgraded where possible to reflect the increasing demand for IT lights to be "always on".
 Reporting drives capacity and capability management to proactively maintain readiness.
 98% of Critical Incidents and Service requests are resolved or work around provided within 4 standard Service hours.
 Last 12 months figures 110 Critical calls Comprising: 71 Incidents 39 Service Requests Of which: 5 Cancelled 16 Software failure "Pink", IT Management metrics benchmark service (2012) 82% of incidents are resolved within their expected interval for the assigned priority.
-95% of the IT Service Level Measures are met 2 95% of the IT Service Level Measures are met 95% of the IT Service Level Measures are met 95% of the IT Service Level Measures are met
+95% of the IT Service Level Measures are met 3 95% of the IT Service Level Measures are met 95% of the IT Service Level Measures are met 95% of the IT Service Level Measures are met

-1 Complete failures of modern IT systems are very unlikely - hence the industry standard measure has moved from reliability (e.g. your computer is available 90% of the time), to measurement of responsiveness to critical incidents - and the measure of critical depends on the service, time, and impact (e.g. no system at 2am on Sunday is probably better than email down at 9am on a Monday, or SAP down at month end).
+2 Complete failures of modern IT systems are very unlikely - hence the industry standard measure has moved from reliability (e.g. your computer is available 90% of the time), to measurement of responsiveness to critical incidents - and the measure of critical depends on the service, time, and impact (e.g. no system at 2am on Sunday is probably better than email down at 9am on a Monday, or SAP down at month end).

-2 Refer to appendix A for IT Service Level Measures
+3 Refer to appendix A for IT Service Level Measures

-Performance Standards Levels of Service ResultsMet(Activities will contribute to these resultswill known Method of Measurement (We will know we are Performance Future Future Current Performance Benchmarks Year 1 Year 1 Year 2 Year 3 (targets) by (v ve provide) strategies and legislation) service if) 2015/16 2016/17 2017/18 Year 10 2024/25 the request.
-Refer to appendix A for IT Service Level Agreement (SLA) 4 Equipment failure 5 External Provider 13.2.28 Response to feedback from Elected Members, Senior Leadership Team and other users Provide response to feedback in terms of corrective actions and improvements New LoS N/A Feedback from stakeholders is responded within 10 days, and considered with the review of IT roadmap for future delivery Feedback from stakeholders is responded within 10 days, and considered with the review of IT roadmap for future delivery Feedback from stakeholders is responded within 10 days, and considered with the review of IT roadmap for future delivery Feedback from stakeholders is responded within 10 days, and considered with the review of IT roadmap for future delivery
+Pe erformance Results (Activities will Method of Future Performance (targets) Future Performance (targets) by Standards Levels of Service contribute to will know we are Current Performance Benchmarks Year 1 Year 2 Year 2 Year 3 (v ve provide) strategies and legislation) meeting the level of service if) 2015/16 2016/17 2017/18 Year 10 2024/25 the request.
+Refer to appendix A for IT Service Level Agreement (SLA) 4 Equipment failure 5 External Provider 13.2.28 Response to feedback from Elected Members, Senior Leadership Team and other users Provide response to feedback in terms of corrective actions and improvements New LoS N/A Feedback from stakeholders is responded within 10 days, and considered with the review of IT roadmap for future delivery Feedback from stakeholders is responded within 10 days, and considered with the review of IT roadmap for future delivery Feedback from stakeholders is responded within 10 days, and considered with the review of IT roadmap for future delivery Feedback from stakeholders is responded within 10 days, and considered with the review of IT roadmap for future delivery Customer Satisfaction Annual Internal survey with a minimum response rate of 10% randomly selected IT customer Baseline Will be set once baseline established Will be set once baseline established Will be set once baseline established